MoseleyBioinformaticsLab/nmrstarlib/docs/tutorial.rst

 The nmrstarlib Tutorial
 =======================

-The :mod:`nmrstarlib` module is an importable library, providing classes and other facilities for parsing, accessing, and manipulating data stored in NMR-STAR and JSONized NMR-STAR formats.
-Also, nmrstarlib provides simple command-line interface.
+The :mod:`nmrstarlib` package provides classes and other facilities for parsing, accessing, and manipulating data stored in NMR-STAR and JSONized NMR-STAR formats.
+Also, :mod:`nmrstarlib` package provides simple command-line interface.

 Using nmrstarlib as a library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~